lortimer/dhs-trusted-tester-courses/ 01 Section 508 What is it and Why it is Important.md

 # Section 508 What is it and Why it is Important

+ICT
-DEFINITION: ICT = "Information and Communication Technology"
+: Information and Communication Technology

 The US government is required to meet the standards of Section 508 of the Rehabilitation Act when it develops, procures, maintains, or uses ICT.